 A new year has come and with it new personal challenges.
-Many of you may have resolutions to recreate the inner or outer you: spend more time with family, learn a new skill, or discover the gym again.
-I offer you another challenge, one of heart and mind: a test of ethics.
+Many students may have resolutions to spend more time with family, learn a new skill or discover the gym again.
+Here is another challenge, one of heart and mind: a test of ethics.

-I was recently interviewed by San Antonio Magazine on the erosion of the global view of business people and what we can do to temper this attitude.
-In the article, I am quoted as saying business people are the new boogeyman.
-I believe there is truth in that statement; the lack of ethical considerations by few has harmed the professional credibility of many.
+Dr. Forrest Aven, dean of the H-E-B School of Business, was recently interviewed by San Antonio Magazine on the erosion of the global view of business people and what we can do to temper this attitude.
+In the article, Dr. Aven is quoted as saying business people are the new boogeyman.
+The lack of ethical considerations by few has harmed the professional credibility of many.

 In 2001, the Enron scandal broke and we dove into the divisiveness of Kenneth Lay and Jeffrey Skilling; c-suite executives were on the chopping block.
 In 2008, The Great Recession moved the public scorn to hedge fund managers, brokers and bankers.
 Most recently, Martin Shkreli and big pharma inspired the national outrage.
 Each time, a nation collectively gathered their proverbial pitchforks and roared for accountability.